h2r/ein/doc/movement.md

 ```
 currentPose print
-assumeBeeHome
+goHome
 currentPose print
 ```

 and verify the output is what you would expect.
+If you would like the home position to be saved across different Ein restarts, you can add these commands to init.back.
+They will then be executed at startup.

 ### Force feedback